ethanhjennings/MQTTSerialPrinter/README.md

 # MQTT and Serial Printer
-Arduino library that allows you to print to both serial and MQTT at the same time.
-This way you can debug your projects over either wifi, usb, or both at the same time without changing the code.
+This is an Arduino library that allows you to print to both serial and MQTT at the same time.
+This way you can debug your projects over WiFi, USB, or both at the same time without changing the code.
 This has an interface identical to the `Serial` class (plus extras) to make things easier, but you can still use `Serial` alongside it.

-> Note: This library uses ArduinoMqttClient and support for PubSubClient and others is a WIP.
+> Note: This library uses `ArduinoMqttClient` and support for `PubSubClient` and others is a WIP.

 # Installation
-Install via the library manager in the Arduino IDE. `Tools -> Manage Libraries...`.
+Install via the library manager in the Arduino IDE (`Tools -> Manage Libraries...`).
 Then search for "MQTT and Serial Printer".

-You also need an MQTT broker running somewhere on your network (like a raspberry pi).
+You also need an MQTT broker running somewhere on your network, like a raspberry pi.
 I recommend [mosquitto](https://mosquitto.org/).

 # Example Usage